-External board directors received a fixed amount in 2021 as basic remuneration for their membership on the Board of Directors and, as applicable, on the Steering Committee and delegate bodies, which was higher for those who held positions on the Board or chaired its committees.
-This remuneration was supplemented with other non-monetary remuneration of a general nature established for company personnel.
+External board directors received a fixed amount in 2022 as basic remuneration for their membership on the Board of Directors and, as applicable, on the Steering Committee and delegate bodies, which was higher for those who held positions on the Board or chaired its committees.
+This remuneration has been supplemented with other non-monetary compensation.